Ch. 9 "Berry Gordy Jr. and Jackie Wilson"

 During his teen years, Wilson got involved with a Detroit gang called the Shakers.
 This resulted in him often being truant from school and getting in enough trouble to be sent to the Lansing Correctional Facility on two different occasions.
 It was there that Wilson learned to box, and he later put his skills to work as a welterweight in the Golden Gloves program.

-By 1950, Wilson dropped out of school at the age of sixteen and had begun performing in local nightclubs.
+By 1950, Wilson had dropped out of school and had begun performing in local nightclubs.
 In 1951, he married Freda Wood, whom he had known since he was ten, after she had become pregnant.

-Wilson was discovered by Johnny Otis later in 1951 at a talent show, and he sang with The Thrillers on a part-time basis before they changed their name to The Royals.
+Wilson was discovered in 1951 at a talent show by Johnny Otis who recruited him to sing in the Thrillers on a part-time basis before they changed their name to the Royals.
 The group signed with King Records out of Cincinnati before Wilson became a full-time member, however, and he was left behind.

 Blessed with a tenor voice with a four-octave range, Wilson signed with Dizzy Gillespie’s Dee Gee Records in 1952.
 He recorded his first version of “Danny Boy” under the name Sonny Wilson on the DeeGee label.
 Although it was not a hit, it was an important first step in what would become a very successful career as a recording artist.